embrace-io/embrace-react-native-sdk/integration-tests/README.md

 ```

 For one-off testing the created app can just be removed afterward.
 If the app represents a particular setup that we
-will need to test in the future it can be committed to the repo.
-For example the `basic-test-app` is useful to keep in
+will need to test in the future, consider folding this into a new test case in the test harness
-the repo for quickly testing a basic app setup from React Native's [getting started guide](https://reactnative.dev/docs/environment-setup#start-a-new-react-native-project-with-expo).

 ## Running Applications